tudelft3d/val3dity/README.md

 For Windows, we offer [an executable](https://github.com/tudelft3d/val3dity/releases).

 It's also possible to compile val3dity yourself with the CMake file we offer, but it's slightly more complex with the dependencies.
-We suggest you look at [how we build it on GitHub Actions](https://github.com/tudelft3d/val3dity/blob/main/.github/workflows/build_exe.yml) to get some inspirate (and help).
+We suggest you look at [how we build it on GitHub Actions](https://github.com/tudelft3d/val3dity/blob/main/.github/workflows/build_exe.yml) to get some inspiration (and help).

 ## Usage

-To compile and run val3dity (from the val3dity folder):
+To run val3dity:

-    $ ./val3dity /data/cityjson/cube.json
+    val3dity ./data/cityjson/cube.json

 The summary of the validation is reported, and you should see that `cube.json` contains one valid primitive.

 Finally, to see all the options possible:

-    $ ./val3dity --help
+    val3dity --help

 To validate a [CityJSONSeq stream](https://www.cityjson.org/cityjsonseq/), you need to pipe the stream into val3dity and use ``stdin`` for the input.
 If you have a CityJSONSeq serialised in a file, then you can cat it:

-    $ cat myfile.city.jsonl | val3dity stdin
+    cat myfile.city.jsonl | val3dity stdin

-The output shows, line by line, what are the errors.
+The output shows, line by line, what the errors are.
-If the list of error is empty (``[]``) this means the feature is geometrically valid.
+If the list of error is empty (``[]``) this means the feature is geometrically valid 🎉

 ## Using val3dity as a library

 val3dity can be compiled and used as a library:

-    $ cmake .. -DVAL3DITY_LIBRARY=true
+    cmake .. -DVAL3DITY_LIBRARY=true

 There is a simple example in `./demo_lib` with instructions to compile it.